The Idiot Weekly: Format and characters

-Running gags

 Many episodes include references to the perceived poor state of the ABC, usually by the announcer.
 For example, "This is the Australian Broadcasting Commission and it's going bald" or "This is the ABC, and the roof leaks".
 These are similar to The Goon Show's references to the BBC, e.g. "This is the BBC Home Service."
 (Coin dropped into charity tin) "Thank you."

 Most episodes include references to Woy Woy.